 MOUNTAIN BIKING REGULATIONS

 Trails allowing the presence of mountain bikers are many, yet some restrictions apply.
-A municipal by-law prohibits mountain biking within the Aiguille Rouge conservation area.
+A municipal by-law prohibits mountain biking within the Aiguille Rouge conservation area and in the Carlaveyron one.

 Mountain biking is also restricted by law in the Chamonix valley between July 1rst and Aug 31.